NYPL/engineering-general/standards/technical-approach.md

 2. The assigned developer should collect as much information from the BRD, stakeholders and any other relevant information sources and write the TAD.
 It is recommended to time box the TAD-writing process to one sprint (2 weeks) so as not to lose context or momentum on the problem at hand.
 To make this happen, it is recommended to complete a _first_ draft within one week in order to get peer feedback sooner, especially on major challenges and avoid wasting 2 weeks writing about an insufficient approach.
 Oftentimes the various iterations, including format fixes, corrections, expansions, and summaries, can take longer than expected.
 If a [proof of concept](#proof-of-concepts) is deemed necessary, then this may extend the TAD-writing phase by an additional week or sprint, depending on the feature or project.
 3. The TAD MAY be circulated at this point for further feedback within a team or stakeholders for further input/feedback.
 Posting the drafted TAD in a public channel is a good way to start receiving feedback.
 Scheduling a meeting to review the draft with team members is another option.
 It is recommended to set clear expectations about how long the TAD will be open for comments and discussion from team members and when that window is considered closed.
 4. When ready for review the Engineering Leadership Team (ELT) should be notified, the TAD uploaded to the shared TAD Google Drive (see below), and the associated JIRA ticket moved to the `Under Review` column
-5. The TAD MUST be reviewed by at least one ELT member with subject area knowledge, and SHOULD be reviewed by two members (see review process below)
+5. The TAD MUST be reviewed by engineers on your team [described above](#audience).
-6. If approved, the TAD MUST be sent to the Director of Engineering for final approval.
-7. With final approval the associated JIRA ticket is moved to `Done`.
+6. With final approval the associated JIRA ticket is moved to `Done`.
 Specific tickets MUST be created to execute the work as described in the TAD.

 ### Sample TAD Timeline